 No matter which accounting method is used, increases in emissions could put targets under pressure.
 Many major tech companies have set targets of a 25%-50% reduction in power-related emissions, which they aim to meet despite increased power demand and competition for renewable capacity.
 That could prove difficult, especially if gas power is needed in the short term.

 We think power usage by data centers could rise by 150 to 250TWh per year between now and 2030 (see " Data Centers: Surging Demand Will Benefit And Test The U.S. Power Sector," Oct.
 22, 2024).
-Based on our assumption that about 40% of this demand could be met by wind and solar, and the remainder of by natural gas, this could add another 40 million and 67 million tons of CO2 emissions by 2030 (see "Appendix 2: Emissions Calculations For Additional Power In 2030").
+Based on our assumption that about 40% of this demand could be met by wind and solar, and the remainder of by natural gas, this could add another 40 million to 67 million tons of CO2 emissions by 2030 (see "Appendix 2: Emissions Calculations For Additional Power In 2030").
 Those additional emissions would represent about another 2-4% of the U.S.'s 2023 power-related emissions and could slow the overall pace of decarbonization in the grid.

 The main constraint on the growth of new data center facilities will be utilities' ability to support new grid connections and to deliver power (see "Data Centers: Welcome Electricity Growth Will Fall Short Of U.S. Data Center Demand," Oct.
 22, 2024).
 Given these constraints, we expect existing and under-utilized fossil fuel or nuclear generation to fill the short-term supply gap, adding to both tech companies and utilities' emissions.
 An uptick in natural gas, or other fossil fuel-powered, generation risks raising overall grid emissions and therefore the emissions associated with all power users.